-Many new Tcl commands have been added for doing molecular analysis.
-These include methods to extract information about a set of atoms and molecules, vector and matrix routines for coordinate manipulation, and functions for computing values like the center of mass and radius of gyration.
+Many commands are provided for molecular analysis.
+These include commands to extract information on sets of atoms and molecules, vector and matrix routines for coordinate manipulation, and functions for computing values such as center of mass and radius of gyration.